johncadengo/johncadengo.github.com/source/fizzbuzz.md

     |A union B| = 33 + 20 - 6 = 47

-This may prove useful in understanding, if not solving, the next problem I have assigned.
+This may prove useful in understanding, if not solving, the next problem I will assign.